 Experience memory loss

 Have severe stomach-aches

 Call a doctor or Healthline (0800 611 116)

 They can talk you through the next steps.

 Show signs of a heart attack (chest pain, numbness in limbs)

 Have a seizure

-These are signs of an overdose.
+These are signs of alcohol poisoning or that something is seriously wrong.
 You or the people around you should act quickly.

 It can be a bit weird adjusting back to life outside your bubble, so we’ve pulled togther a few key tips to help you out if you choose to use drugs.